 He’s been a part of several bands with musicians who are also some of his closest friends: Skyewind, Promise, En Route, and the current trio Spencer, Vogel & Cain.
 He has released five albums: Promises (a solo album in 1981), Falling Rain (1991 with Promise; released in 2015), Life as We Know It (2004 with En Route), All Right (Solo 2010) and Live at the Woodbridge Grange (2015 with Spencer & Vogel) and a slough of singles.

 Bart lives in Elk Grove, California with his wife, Camila and their cat Dulcey.
-He plays solo shows as well as in a trio with guitarist Tim Spencer and multi-instrumentalist, Greg Cain.
+He plays solo shows as well as in a duo with guitarist Tim Spencer.

 —Morgan Vogel Chinnock, June 2018